Why Commission Isn’t Enough

 Additionally, a rising medical supply or pharmaceutical sales rep has fewer tools at his disposal to influence doctors or forge the necessary business connections in the first place.
 And increased educational requirements—with many companies requiring their sales reps to have a life science or engineering degree—have further diminished the pool of talent to draw from.

-In short, rising pharmaceutical sales requirements have left an industry wide shortage in qualified sales talent.
+In short, rising pharmaceutical sales requirements have left an industry-wide shortage of qualified sales talent.
 As pharmaceutical and medical device sales recruiters scramble to compete over an ever-dwindling pool of capable sales reps, it has become imperative for successful medical sales directors, managers, and VPs to make every effort they can to retain their best talent.

 Developing a Sales Talent Retention Strategies